ScriabinOp8No12/Cho-Chikun-Anki-Cards-1/README.md

-This project takes a specific Cho Chikun PDF and converts it into an Anki deck using Computer Vision to detect keywords.
+Please download the "Cho Chikun Anki Deck.apkg" file if you want to use the Anki deck!

+Everything below explains how I converted the specific PDF into an anki deck.

 The images2ankiFinal.py, questionsFinal.py and solutionsFinal.py modules save the outputs in the output_Folders folder.
 Please make sure your file paths in the above modules are correct to avoid any bugs.

 The outputs are saved into the anki_output_FINAL, questions_images_FINAL, and solutions_images_FINAL folders respectively.

-All you have to do is open (by double-clicking) the output_test_FINAL.apkg and Anki will open the deck.
+All you have to do is open (by double-clicking) the "Cho Chikun Anki Deck.apkg" file and Anki will open the deck.

 Method:

 1. For each image, look for the word "Pattern" at the top of the page to determine if there's a question on that page.
+   I used pytesseract as my OCR (Optical Character Recognition) to detect the words.
    If the word "Pattern" is at the top, then it must have a question right below it.

 2. Within these images, look for the word "Solution" or "Variation" at a specific y-location (it always appears between 250 - 350)